ArjunBajajAB/Frame-Capture-using-Python/README.md

 OpenCV download:  pip3 install opencv-python or pip install opencv-python

-## Design
+## Design and Prerequistes

-The project is written in python file.
+* The project is written in python file.
+* Create a folder named *img* in the same directory where the .py file is present

 ## Procedure: